ethanavatar/flac_downsampler/README.md

 ## Building

-I integrated building libFLAC into the [build.zig](./build.zig), bypassing libFLAC's own CMake configuration.
-Though, I did not do a very thorough porting job.
-The config I made for building libFLAC only Windows x64 in mind, so you'll need to tweak the generated header if you're on another platform.
+I integrated building libFLAC into the [build.zig](./build.zig), bypassing libFLAC's own CMake configuration, though, I did not do a very thorough porting job.
+The config I made for building libFLAC only has Windows x64 in mind, so you'll need to tweak the generated header if you're on another platform.

 But otherwise, building is as simple as: